AlexMercedCoder/tutorialblog/content/blog/2025/2025-11-introducing-dremioframe-dataframe-python-library.md

 > You can [sign up for a free 30-day trial of Dremio Cloud](https://drmevn.fyi/am-get-started), which includes full access to Agentic AI features, native Apache Iceberg integration, and support for all Iceberg catalogs (e.g. AWS Glue, Nessie, Snowflake, Hive, etc.).
 > Or if you'd rather run Dremio locally for free, check out the [Community Edition setup guide](https://www.dremio.com/blog/intro-to-dremio-nessie-and-apache-iceberg-on-your-laptop/).
 Community Edition doesn’t include Agentic AI or full catalog support, but still lets you run federated queries and work with some Iceberg catalogs like Glue and Nessie.

-In this post, we’ll walk through how to get started with `dremioframe`—from installing the library and configuring authentication, to writing powerful queries using SQL, DataFrame chaining, and expression builders.
+In this post, we’ll walk through how to get started with `dremioframe` - from installing the library and configuring authentication, to writing powerful queries using SQL, DataFrame chaining, and expression builders.
 We’ll wrap up with a look at some of the more advanced features it unlocks for analytics, ingestion, and administration.

 Let’s dive in.